 The Technology Department supports the computer and network needs of 100-plus users/workstations with multiple servers within the City departments.
 The Brewer Public Library provides free computer usage and internet to the public; the Brewer Public Library also offers free digital/audio books through their circulation software on the City web site.
 Free WIFI is provided along the Brewer Riverwalk; Police Department's cruisers are equipped with computers that provide access in the field to State and County information; and the Parks & Recreation Department offers online registrations and payments for their programs.
+The Technology Department manages and supports the telecommunications systems for the City.
+These systems include 20-plus issued cellular devices to various departments and end users and as of 2023 a new all-encompassing cloud-based VoIP phone system replacing individual legacy phone systems at each City building.
+The Technology Department also is the first point of contact for and manages various in use surveillance camera systems at each City building.

-The City's E-government includes items such as E-List, GIS, access to online auto registration, hunting and fishing licenses, the City web page, and social media.
+The City's E-government includes items such as E-List, GIS, access to online auto registration, hunting and fishing licenses, the City web page, and social media via Facebook.
 The City uses these tools to communicate City information such as spring cleanup, universal waste days, and City-sponsored activities to its citizens and local businesses.
-The City web page provides citizens and businesses with items such as the City ordinances and tax maps.
+The City web page provides citizens and businesses with items such as the City ordinances, tax maps, upcoming public council meetings, and other pertinent information.
 Public Safety